HarryBnB/HarryBnb-Reviews/README.md

 ## Getting Started
 Please have PostgreSQL installed.
-Go to knexfile.js CHANGE 'user' and 'password' to your settings
+Go to knexfile.js CHANGE 'user', 'password', and 'database' to your settings
 ```
 connection: {
       host: 'localhost',